cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 When a client subscribes to a resource, it specifies a set of dynamic parameters.
 In response, the server will send a resource whose dynamic parameter constraints match the dynamic parameters in the subscription request.
-The client will use the dynamic parameter constraints on the returned resource to determine which of its subscriptions the resource is associated with.
+A client that subscribes to multiple variants of a resource (such as a caching xDS proxy) will use the dynamic parameter constraints on the returned resource to determine which of its subscriptions the resource is associated with.